 The Commonwealth Minister for Environment has listed clothing textiles on the 2023–24 Minister’s product stewardship priority list which identifies products and materials considered to be most in need of a product stewardship approach.

-To support this, 'Seamless', a product stewardship scheme for clothing will come into operation in July 2024.
+To support this, 'Seamless', a product stewardship scheme for clothing came into operation in July 2024.
 Developed by the Australian Fashion Council in collaboration with Charitable Recycling Australia, Queensland University of Technology, Sustainable Resource Use and WRAP, Australia’s first National Clothing Product Stewardship Scheme.
 It aims to improve the design, recovery, reuse and recycling of textiles in line with National Waste Policy Action Plan targets.
 The Minister has stated that if the scheme is not delivering results, regulations will be put in place.

 Two years in development, the scheme will place a 4 cent levy on all clothing (made locally or imported) put onto the market in Australia.
 This funding will drive change across a range of areas, from infrastructure to collection systems to education campaigns.